DDhwanil/Owasp-ZAP-ZEST-Fuzz-Result-Script/README.md

 Using this ZEST script, we can store the result of the Fuzzing responses of the OWASP ZAP.

-For that, you have to add this script into the Fuzzer HTTP Processor and add same file in Message Processor while configuring your fuzzing logic.
+For that, you have to add this script into the Fuzzer HTTP Processor and enable it.
+Also, you have to add and select same script manully from message processor while configuring Fuzzing logic.

-You can modify the response by changing OUTPUT_DIR variable. (i.e here directory is /root/Documents/)
+You can modify the directory to save responses by changing OUTPUT_DIR variable. (i.e here directory is /root/Documents/)